nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/Readme.md

 - **Kafka Connect** is a component of **Apache Kafka** that’s used to perform streaming integration between **Kafka** and other systems such as **databases**, **cloud services**, **search indexes**, **file systems**, and **key-value stores**.
 It makes it simple to quickly define **connectors** that move large data sets in and out of **Kafka**.

-# How Kafka Connect Works

-- **Kafka Connect** runs in its own process, separate from the **Kafka brokers**.
-It is distributed, scalable, and fault tolerant, giving you the same features you know and love about Kafka itself.

-# Types of Connectors

-- **Kafka Connect** provides two types of connectors.

-  1. **Source connectors**: poll data from external sources such as databases, message queues, or other applications.
-For instance, a Source Connector for a MySQL database reads changes in the database table and converts them into Connect Records, which are then sent to the Kafka cluster.
-  2. **Sink connectors**: save data to the destination or sink, such as Hadoop Distributed File System (HDFS), Amazon Simple Storage Service (S3), or Elasticsearch.

-- **Remarks**:
-  - **Confluent** offers several [pre-built connectors](https://www.confluent.io/product/connectors/?_ga=2.113725121.770498573.1720359767-234518971.1709664712&_gl=1*1owcoes*_gcl_au*OTIxNjA2MDMuMTcxNzYxMTg4NA..*_ga*MjM0NTE4OTcxLjE3MDk2NjQ3MTI.*_ga_D2D3EGKSGD*MTcyMDM1OTc2Ny45NS4xLjE3MjAzNjAyMDAuNTkuMC4w) that can be used to stream data to or from commonly used systems, such as relational databases or HDFS.
-In order to efficiently discuss the inner workings of Kafka Connect, it is helpful to establish a few major concepts.

 # Configuring Converters (`key` and `value` Converters)

 - **Converters** are responsible for the **serialization** and **deserialization** of data flowing between **Kafka Connect** and **Kafka** itself.